 # cd proc # echo * 1 10 123 17 191 2 274 275 276 290 3 378 395 4 43 49 5 548 549 6 611 612 7 8 9 accumem buddyinfo bus cmdline cpuinfo devices diskstats driver execdomains filesystems free_pagewalk fs interrupts iomem ioports irq kcore kmsg loadavg locks meminfo misc modules mounts mtd net nvram pagewalk partitions self slabinfo stat sys sysvipc tty uptime var version vmstat #

 Try viewing other files and see what comes up.

-The whoami command is not available to the echo command has to be used to find the current username, home directory etc.
+The whoami command is not available, so the echo command has to be used to find the current username and home directly.

 The var directory is writable.
-And files have to be created using the echo command.
+Files have to be created using the echo command.

 Remote files can be downloaded onto the router as well.
 The ftpget command is available for this.
 The exact syntax can be found at http://www.busybox.net/downloads/BusyBox.html.

 You could write and compile a C program and then upload it to this router.